FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

-While examining the calibration outputs from ``run_pypeit -c`` (:ref:`deveny_calibrations`), if you find either a wavelength calibration akin to the right plots above or no wavelength calibration at all, the calibration has failed.
+While examining the calibration outputs from ``run_pypeit -c`` (:ref:`deveny_calibrations`), if you find either a wavelength calibration akin to the bottom plots above or no wavelength calibration at all, the calibration has failed.
 If adjusting wavelength calibration parameters (:ref:`deveny_wavecalib`) does not resolve the issue, the most efficient way forward is to manually identify the lines using the :ref:`wvcalib-byhand` of